 The Company bills its customers either upfront for the full cost of aligners or monthly through its SmilePay financing program, which involves a down payment and a fixed amount per month for up to 24 months.
+The Company's accounts receivable related to the SmilePay financing program are reported at the amount expected to be collected on the consolidated balance sheets, which considers implicit price concessions.
+Financing revenue from its accounts receivable is recognized based on the contractual market interest rate with the customer.
 The Company recognized \$25,107 and \$5,686 of financing revenue from its SmilePay program during the years ended December 31, 2018 and 2017, respectively, which is included in the consolidated statements of operations.
+There are no fees or origination costs included in accounts receivable.